Breserkdev/movsucator/README.md

 - ✅ Register definitions and classes
 - ✅ Basic MOV instruction definitions
 - ✅ Memory operations support
+- ✅ MOV-based arithmetic operations
-- ⚠️ Frame management (in progress)
+- ✅ Stack frame management
 - ⚠️ ABI implementation (in progress)
 - ⚠️ Conditional operations (planned)

 ## Contributing
 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please read the contributing guidelines before submitting pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

 ## Acknowledgments
 - LLVM Team for the excellent compiler infrastructure